AstroLoc: Robust Space to Ground Image Localizer: Supplementary

 \subsection{Historical space imagery localization}

 Historical imagery of Earth from space represents a unique source of data to understand how Earth has changed over decadal time spans.
 Similar to photographs taken by astronauts aboard the ISS, lots of historical imagery from space, taken from the Space Shuttle, lacks localization information.
-Although efforts at manually localizing these photos have been made, with over 300k photos from the early days of the Space Shuttle (1980s) manually localized, we note that (1) a large number of these images still lack location information, and (2) these images are only weakly labeled with a single location of any pixel within the image, which is often noisy and does not represent its full extent.
+Although efforts at manually localizing these photos have been made, we note that (1) a large number of these images still lack location information, and (2) these images are only weakly labeled with a single location of any pixel within the image, which is often noisy and does not represent its full extent.

 Given these shortcomings, we seek to understand the performance of APL systems in localizing early photographs (1981-1984) from the Space Shuttle, which were originally taken with film cameras and then digitized.
 As such, they have different photometric characteristics from more recent photography, and are known\footnote{\url{https://eol.jsc.nasa.gov/FAQ/\#photoQuality}} to often require color correction (note the blue hue in many images in \cref{fig:supp_sshuttle}).
-We first precisely localize 704 images with the pipeline described in \cref{sec:train_set}, and then compute localization results, reported in \cref{tab:sshuttle}.
-We empirically find that AstroLoc achieves strong results even on these old photographs, showcasing its robustness to various types of domain changes.
-Comparing against performance on APL evaluation sets (\cref{tab:main_table_1}, \ref{tab:main_table_2}), AstroLoc has the smallest drop in recall (at all N) on the out-of-distribution historical imagery out of all methods tested.
+We first precisely localize 704 images with the pipeline described in Sec.
+3.1, and then compute localization results, reported in Tab.
+5. We empirically find that AstroLoc achieves strong results even on these old photographs, showcasing its robustness to various types of domain changes.
+Comparing against performance on APL evaluation sets (Table 2 and Table 3 of the main paper), AstroLoc has the smallest drop in recall (at all N) on the out-of-distribution historical imagery out of all methods tested.